Pages

 makes 2 pie crusts

 Working with a stand mixer, fitted with the paddle, add the flour, sugar and salt to the mixing bowl.
 On low speed, blend to combine.
-Cut the 2 sticks of butter into 1/4 inch cubes.
-Add to the flour mixture; mix on low speed until the crumbly.
+Cut the 2 sticks of butter into 1/4-inch cubes.
+Add to the butter to the flour mixture, mixing on low speed until the crumbly.
 The butter will look only somewhat combined and still have visible clumps.
 With the mixer running, slowly add the 1/4 cup of ice water.
 Mix only until the dough comes together and clings to the paddle.
 If the dough appears to be too dry, add 1-2 teaspoons more of ice water.
 It is key is to not over-mix.
 Gather the dough into 2 balls, forming each into flatten disks.
 Wrap each disk plastic wrap; refrigerate for 20-30 minutes.
 This is an important step as it allows the dough to rest, the water to be absorbed by the flour, and the bits of butter to become chilled again.
 The chilled butter bits are what makes the crust flaky and tender.

 Working with one disk, roll out on a floured surface into a 12-inch circle.
 Transfer to pie pan for use with your favorite pie recipe.